KSC Senior Design Projects

 Hispanic or Latino: A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 The term, “Spanish origin”, can be used in addition to “Hispanic or Latino”.

 Not Hispanic or Latino

-Since FSGC is a Training Grant, this demographic and other information is required for onward submission to NASA HQ as part of our annual report.
+Since FSGC is a Co-operative Education Grant from NASA, this demographic and other information is required for onward submission to NASA HQ as part of our annual report.
 We do not send individual information.
 All the information is aggregated and then compiled into our annual report to NASA.
 NASA in turn uses this information to present Space Grant program highlights to Congressional delegates in order to secure future years funding for the National Space Grant program through the NASA Education Office.

-Please email or mail your signed proposal to:
+Please email or mail your signed proposal to (prefer email):

 NASA Florida Space Grant Consortium